JaseGoo/Develop-on-ECS/README.md

 4. complete the necessary information

 ## Cloud server ECS
-Everey webset need a server,u can build your server by yourself but it's expensive and difficult at present , lot of organization and co chose cloud server.it was provide by the network operators. network operators will ensure the security of your webset. i chose ali to buy a ECS [阿里云](https://www.aliyun.com/) if your are a student you can have the discount [云翼计划](https://promotion.aliyun.com/ntms/act/campus2018.html) we select the ecs and buy
+Everey webset need a server,u can build your server by yourself but it's expensive and difficult
+at present , lot of organization and co chose cloud server.it was provide by the network operators
+network operators will ensure the security of your webset
+i chose ali to buy a ECS [阿里云](https://www.aliyun.com/)
+if your are a student you can have the discount [云翼计划](https://promotion.aliyun.com/ntms/act/campus2018.html)
+we select the ecs and buy
+**use centos 7 system ,it's widely use around the world**